lacruzanthony/pipe-game/README.md

   * For the verify button and the level select I just call the Websocket with its corresponding message.

 ## Limitions
- * I had some issues with the with and the levels starting from the 4th.
+ * I had some issues with the width and the levels starting from the 4th.
  * Due to time and my PTO, the <Board /> components doesn't have unit testing.